 The CDC's contracts each contain a single performance obligation, the majority of which are satisfied at a point in time within a year.
 The CDC had two contracts with a performance obligation satisfied over time, which includes the administration of the pooling agreements and the administration of the Dairy Direct Payment Program.
 For the contract pertaining to the pooling agreements, management has concluded that the satisfaction of this performance obligation is achieved on a monthly basis as pooling calculations are conducted.
-As for the contract pertaining to the administration of the Dairy Direct Payment Program, management has concluded that the satisfaction of this performance obligation was achieved over time as the CDC incurred recoverable administration costs.
+As for the contract pertaining to the Dairy Direct Payment Program, management has concluded that the satisfaction of this performance obligation is achieved on a monthly basis.
 Given that the CDC's contracts' performance obligations are satisfied within a year, the CDC recognizes the incremental contract costs as an expense when incurred.